+Energy harvesting is being widely considered and used for electric vehicles.
 The burgeoning electric vehicle EV industry cannot be understood by simply looking at cars.
 The complete market value is, and will remain, about double the market for cars.
-The leaders such as Toyota, Honda, Nissan and Fiat Group make electric vehicles for many applicational sectors.
+The leaders such as Toyota, Honda and Nissan make electric vehicles for many applicational sectors.
 Indeed, many of them also control the manufacture of the component that most affects price and performance - the battery.
 For example, Nissan has a major program to put next generation lithium batteries from its battery joint venture into its forklifts as well as its cars.
 Toyota makes heavy and light industrial EVs from forklifts to buses and mobility for the disabled, not just electric cars, and the knowledge in these different divisions is shared between them all.
-Fiat Group owns Ferrari and is a leader in industrial and agricultural vehicles with New Holland etc. Much is written about hybrid cars but there are substantial sales of hybrid military trucks, buses and even motorcycles now.
+Much is written about hybrid cars but there are substantial sales of hybrid military vehicles, trucks, buses and even motorcycles now.

 IDTechEx has therefore launched a new report on the whole subject called "Electric Vehicles 2010-2020".
 It is based on ten years of researching the subject, intensive desk research, visits and interviews.
 There are chapters on Heavy Industrial, Light Industrial and Commercial, Mobility for the Disabled, Two Wheelers, Golf Cars, Cars, Military, Marine and Other Vehicles.
 That even extends to electric mobile robots, surveillance jellyfish and other Autonomous Underwater Vehicles (AUVs), bats and electric aircraft.
 Detailed forecasts for these vehicle categories by numbers and value and the key components are provided for 2010-2020.
 The trends, technology and planned vehicles are clarified in 185 figures and 58 tables including the historical context.
 Winning and losing strategies are evaluated.
 Timelines are given of events to come.